peng8350/JPTabBar/README.md

   - Add another Scale Animation
   - Add a new feature that tabbar's icon can display animtion when user pressdown or touchout tabbaritem
   - Fix some animations effects

+### V1.3.2
+  - Fix a crash when pressing down and not using animation
+  - Update the default animation is None

 # About Me
 A college student, is still in the study of various techniques...<br>